-The daily change reported on the COVID-19 Testing page (page 3) refers to the change in the cumulative number of (i) laboratory completed tests, (ii) individuals with a laboratory completed test, and (iii) individuals with a positive completed test reported today and yesterd ay.
+The daily change reported on the COVID-19 Testing page (page 3) refers to the change in the cumulative number of (i) laboratory completed tests, (ii) individuals with a positive completed test reported today and yesterd ay.
 It is important to note that the daily change may refer to samples taken over the last week, and not just over the last 24 hours, and therefore SHOULD NOT be compared with data on other testing pages that is presented by the Date of Specimen.